Seelengrab/Seelengrab.github.io/articles/Julia Abstractions for Arduino registers/index.md

 ```

 which _again_ compiles all that "dynamic" function work completely away into just those 4 stores to `UCSR0B`, `UCSR0C`, `UBBRH` and `UBBRL`,
 otherwise known as the control registers for `USART0`.
-Flashing in the usual fashion, as well as connecting a cheap knock-off serial analyzer I recently
+Flashing in the usual fashion, as well as connecting a cheap knock-off logic analyzer I recently
 bought (this is not a Saleae - I cannot afford those!) to the output pins gives us...

 {{video ./uart_example.webm}}